Valdes-Tresanco-MS/gmx_MMPBSA/docs/Q&A/calculations.md

             !!! note
             The error could be solved by recompiling Sander with some modifications in the output function.
             However, this is not recommended since the error can be large.
-Another possible solution could be modifying the parameters of the calculation (solvent model, internal dielectric constant).
+Another possible solution could be modifying the parameters of the calculation (solvent model, internal dielectric constant) or just performing the calculation for a part of the system (sub-system).

 ??? example "NMODE calculation finish in error"
     The only error reported is probably related to RAM saturation.
 NMODE calculations require a considerable amount